FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/creating_op_modes/Creating-and-Running-an-Op-Mode-(Android-Studio).rst

 TeamCode Module
 ~~~~~~~~~~~~~~~

-If you successfully imported the FTC Android Studio project folder, you
+If you successfully imported the Android Studio project folder, you
 will see on the project browser an Android module named ``TeamCode``.
 The
-FTC Android Studio project folder will be used to build a version of the
+Android Studio project folder will be used to build a version of the
-FTC Robot Controller app that includes the custom op modes that you will
+Robot Controller app that includes the custom op modes that you will
 write to control your competition robot.

 .. image:: images/teamcodeFolder.jpg